Many people believe only big corporations, businesses, or governments face cyber threats. But small businesses aren’t too safe either.

 Statistics point out that 43% of cyber attackers target smaller businesses.
 Big companies can tackle cyber-attacks due to their substantial resources.
 It is mostly smaller firms that lack security.

 If hackers can break into big enterprises, nothing can stop them from threatening a small business.
 However, owners of smaller companies are becoming increasingly conscious about their cyber security.
-As the protection of data and devices is becoming secured, cybercriminals are also stepping up.

 Today, cyber threats have evolved and escalated in numbers as well as complexity.